CBD Oil for Depression: Research, Benefits, and Dangers

 Depression and the Brain

-Why does CBD help with depression?
-What is depression?
+Can CBD oil help with depression?
 One way to try and learn these answers is to target the root of the problem and how the brain is involved.

 Depression can happen for different reasons — people can be more prone to it due to their genes, or it can result from negative circumstances.

 Due to advertisements for medications, some people believe depression occurs because of a serotonin imbalance in the brain.
 Unfortunately, commercials don’t have to be 100% accurate and like to exaggerate.
 We do know that low serotonin levels are linked to depression, but this doesn’t always mean it’s a chemical imbalance that you’re born with and will have forever.